mblair/ruby_the_hard_way/ex43/README.md

-## This is the second extra credit code for exercise 42.
+## This is the code for exercise 43.